Higher rank stable pairs and virtual localization: Acknowledgment

 \section{Acknowledgment}

-The author thanks Sheldon Katz and Tom Nevins for their endless help and insight over the past years.
-Thanks to Richard Thomas for the invaluable help and for sharing with the author his understanding of the deformation theory of objects in the derived category.
+The author thanks Sheldon Katz and Tom Nevins for their endless help and insight over years.
+Thanks to Richard Thomas for the invaluable help.
 Thanks to Emanuel Diaconescu for several discussions at RTG summer school at U.Penn in 2009.
 Thanks to Amin Gholampour for reading different versions of this article and many helpful discussions.
 Thanks to Kai Behrend for discussions in wallcrossing conference at UIUC and for pointing out the work in \cite{a43} on the construction of the virtual fundamental classes for Artin stacks.
-Thanks to Rahul Pandharipande, Davesh Maulik, Jim Bryan, Daniel Huybrechts, Yokinobu Toda, Tom Bridgeland, Dominic Joyce, Sam Payne, Julius Ross, Max Lieblich, Martin, Olsson, Brent Doran, David Smyth, Francesco Noseda, Markus Perling for kindly answering questions about different aspects related to this project.
-The author acknowledges support from NSF grants DMS 0244412, DMS 0555678 and DMS 08-38434 EMSW21-MCTP (R.E.G.S).
+Thanks to Rahul Pandharipande, Davesh Maulik, Jim Bryan, Daniel Huybrechts, Yokinobu Toda, Tom Bridgeland, Dominic Joyce, Sam Payne, Julius Ross, Max Lieblich, Martin Olsson, Brent Doran, David Smyth, Francesco Noseda, Markus Perling for kindly answering questions about different aspects related to this project.
+Finally the author sincerely thanks the referee for many valuable comments on the content and presentation of this paper and specially, the author would like to thank the referee for pointing out the fact that, the existence of a 2-term locally free resolution of the truncated complex in the bottom row of diagram \eqref{q-isom} is the key to prove the existence of semi-perfect deformation-obstruction theory in the sense of Chang-Li, which enables one to construct the corresponding vector bundle stacks and do intersection theory.
+The author acknowledges partial support from NSF grants DMS 0244412, DMS 0555678 and DMS 08-38434 EMSW21-MCTP (R.E.G.S).